Does My Teenager Need Therapy?

 Therapy for Teenagers with Parents Going Through Divorce

-While divorce rates have started to decline since 2016, there is still a large percentage of families who will go through a parental separation or divorce while children are living in the home.
+Each year many families go through a parental separation or divorce while children are living in the home.
 For many families, this happens when children are in their teens and can be very challenging for everyone involved.
-Sage House provides teens a sanctuary of confidentiality and safety to share difficult feelings and make sense of their experiences in the changing family.
+Sage House Therapy provides teens a sanctuary of confidentiality and safety to share difficult feelings and make sense of their experiences in the changing family.
 We also partner with parents to provide compassionate, understanding support and resources to best support their teen outside of the therapy session.
 When needed we provide family therapy, providing a supportive space to share feelings, gain clarity and find acceptance.

 Therapy for Teenagers Struggling in School